mhelmer/redux-xforms/README.md

 const createByFilter = compose( withInitialState({}), // inject initial state as {}
-  withFilter(hasFilterName), // let through if action has filterName comparingStateObjects, // return previous state if new state is shallow equal updateSlice(mapActionToFilterName), // update a single key in the state with the result of the next reducer isolateSlice(mapActionToFilterName) // run the reducer on a single state slice ) // we can call this with a reducer to get the transform
+  withFilter(hasFilterName), // let through if action has filterName updateSlice(mapActionToFilterName), // update a single key in the state with the result of the next reducer isolateSlice(mapActionToFilterName) // run the reducer on a single state slice ) // we can call this with a reducer to get the transform